milesberry/milesberry.github.io/_posts/2021-12-05-make-turtle.md

     }
 ```
 We might then go ahead and start adding some methods, starting with
 moving forward.
-As we're having to conver from the turlte-centric polar
+As we're having to convert from the turtle-centric polar
 frame to the canvas's Cartesian frame, the math here is high school, but
 then so is object oriented, text-based programming.
 ```js